What is a Food Forest?

-Food Forests are mini ecosystems comprised of up to 7 layers of different edible species.
-Every plant within the food forest enhances other plants' production in varying ways.
+Food Forests are mini ecosystems comprising up to 7 layers of different edible species.
 The seven layers are canopy (large fruit and nut trees), low tree layer (dwarf fruit trees), shrub layer (currants and berries), herbaceous layer, rhizosphere (root crops), soil surface (ground cover crops) and vertical layer (climbers, vines).
-The plants in food forests are carefully selected to provide delicious food for humans, while creating a mini ecosystem that requires little maintenance and functions independently, where different plants support each other (for example, nitrogen fixing beans are vines that might use sunflower plants as a structure to grow on).